apititan/isc-bind-api/README.md

 This is a BIND API that supports the following core functions and others:

-* It can  export a BIND  zone file to JSON  file
+* It can  export a BIND  zone file to a JSON  file
 * It utilises the HTTP GET method to locate a specific DNS record.
 * It utilises the HTTP PUT  method to replace or update a DNS record
 * It utilises the HTTP DELETE method for deleting a DNS record